 Post Carbon Reader, eds.
 Heinberg and Leach, Watershed Media with Post Carbon Institute, ISBN 978-0-9709500-6-2

 The section that concerns us particularly is that by William Ryerson on ‘population, the multiplier of everything else’.
 Bill Ryerson is the President of the American organisation Population Media Center ( www.populationmedia.org ).
-I have communicated with him and find that he has Quaker links, though he is not one now.
 He notes that advocates of reduction of population growth are attacked by the Left for supposedly ignoring human rights issues and glossing over consumption, and attacked by the Right for supposedly causing widespread abortion, promoting promiscuity and harming economic growth (he speaks as an American, of course); but, the planet and its resources are finite, and the issue of population is too important to avoid just because it is controversial.

 Full Planet, Empty Plates, Lester R. Brown, pub.
 W.W.Norton, ISBN 978-0-393-34415-8